swcarpentry/shell-novice/04-loop.md

 ~~~

 This a problem arises when `mv` receives more than two inputs.
 When this happens, it
-expects the last input to be a directory where it can move all the files it was passed to.
+expects the last input to be a directory where it can move all the files it was passed.
 Since there is no directory named `original-*.dat` in the `creatures` directory we get an
 error.